 Three decades later, they still remember.
 Lambros Vlahos doesn't wax poetic like Linda.
 "You won't get much out of me," he says.
 But he does have a bit of poetry in him when it comes to pizza.
 "Pizza is like music," says Lambros.
 "It has memories attached to it."
 And Linda knows how to get him going.
 "Just ask him about his pet peeve."
 She laughs, ready for the reaction she knows this will provoke from a man who holds his heritage close to his heart.

 Lambros crosses his arms over his chest,

 his muscles flexing.
 "We make Greek pizza," he says.
 "Greek.
-Many New Yorkers come here thinking that if it isn't New York-style pizza, wrong," she says.
-"We love all pizza.
-When we go to New York, we get New Yorkstyle pizza.
-And we love it.
-But it's not our pizza.
-Not the pizza we make."
-"Greek pizza is crunchy, not chewy," says Lambros.
-"And the toppings go all the way to the outside."
+Many New Yorkers come here thinking that if it isn't New York-style pizza, attached to it."